Explore Health Care Careers

 - As a last resort, you can "cold call" professional offices and ask for an opportunity, but this is often the most challenging method of developing successful contacts.

 You probably already have plenty of questions.
-Here are a few that you might not have considered:
+Here are a few others to consider:

 - What kind of personal traits, interests, and styles are good matches for this job?